-Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 2 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Sections of the bath tub were noted to be worn and may be approaching the end of its working life cycle.
-Properties of this age and type may contain elements of concealed lead plumbing.
-Where this is the case, we recommend any lead plumbing is upgraded with a modern equivalent.
+Discolouration was to sanitary arrangement sealant.
+We recommend seals are regularly upgraded to ensure complete watertightness.
+Properties of this age and type may contain elements of concealed lead plumbing and where this is the case we recommend any lead plumbing be upgraded with a modern equivalent.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
-A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.

+Heating and hot water

+Repair category 1

-A precautionary check is always recommended prior to purchase.
-No tests were carried out by this firm.
+Notes A precautionary check is always recommended prior to purchase.
+No tests v carried out by this firm.